Lixto/IdentityManagementGoAPI/README.md

 # IdentityManagementGoAPI
-User authentication API with identity management  base on Ethereum.
+User authentication API with identity management based on Ethereum.